 476 Goldfields Way, Temora NSW.
+Gazetted date 24/04/1912

-Adopted by Council on.....
+Adopted by Council on 18 May 2023

 1. Introduction

 1.1 About TAIC

 Temora Agricultural Innovation Centre (TAIC) is an agricultural research farm, delivering agricultural innovation for the benefit of local farmers, the Temora Shire community and the wider Riverina region.
 In 2010 the Temora Shire Council (TSC) became Trustee of the former Temora Agricultural Research and Advisory Station.
 The Station has operated as a research facility since 1912.
 The property is a Crown Reserve, with the gazetted purpose of the Reserve being 'Experimental Farm'.